- An epidural hematoma is when a mass of blood forms between your skull and brain.

 An epidural hematoma can put pressure on your brain and cause it to swell.
 As it swells, your brain may shift in your skull.
 Pressure on and damage to your brain’s tissues can affect your vision, speech, mobility, and consciousness.
 If left untreated, an epidural hematoma can cause lasting brain damage and even death.

-If you suspect you have an epidural hematoma, you should get immediate medical care.
-Left untreated, an epidural hematoma can cause brain damage and eventually death.
+If you suspect you have an epidural hematoma, get medical attention right away.

-An epidural hematoma typically results from trauma or injury to the head.
-Your brain may be subjected to an intense, damaging blow in a fall, a vehicular accident, or collision in contact sports.
+An epidural hematoma usually results from trauma or other injury to your head.
+For example, your brain may be subjected to a damaging blow during a fall, vehicular accident, or collision in contact sports.
 Physical abuse can also cause head injury and lead to an epidural hematoma.

-You are at a higher risk for developing an epidural hematoma if you:
+You’re at higher risk of developing an epidural hematoma if you: